yash04747/docs/docs/core-extensions/README.md

 # Extensions

-There are a number of default extentions embedded within the Redux Core (Free).
-These extensions all come pre-installed and configured.
+There are a number of free default extentions embedded within the Redux Core.
+These extensions all come pre-installed.

 ::: tip SEE ALSO
 - [Using & Creating Extensions](../guides/basics/using-extensions.md)